-In this video, I wanted to go through a great kettlebell exercise that you can do for the rotator cuff.
+In this video, I wanted to go through a great kettlebell exercise for the rotator cuff.

 CLICK HERE to watch the YouTube video.

 I am going to get Alix to demonstrate it.

 Grab the kettlebell and move it into a kettlebell rack position.
-To do this, bend your elbow and bring your hand in tight toward your chest.
+To do this, bend your elbow and bring your hand tight toward your chest.
 Keep your elbow pressing into your body.
-Really tighten up your shoulder and move the kettlebell towards your spine.
+Tighten up your shoulder and move the kettlebell towards your spine.
 Keep your core engaged and your shoulders stacked over your hips.
 Then, walk with that kettlebell in that position.

-We are really working on those scapular muscles and shoulder blade muscles, which are really important when it comes to overcoming and preventing rotator cuff injury.
+We are working on those scapular and shoulder blade muscles, which are important when it comes to overcoming and preventing rotator cuff injury.
 We are also activating and challenging the rotator cuff in that safe position.
 When the elbow is up against the body, it puts less stress on the rotator cuff.
 The kettlebell pulls the arm back and activates the rotator cuff muscles in an asymmetric contraction, which means the joint is not moving.
 The muscles are just being engaged and worked.

 Make sure to swing by ExercisesForInjuries.com.
 Enter your injury or pain in the search bar on the top right of the screen.
 There is a good chance that I have an article, a video, or an interview that will help you overcome your injury or pain.

-Secondly, if you are watching this on YouTube, head up above and hit “Subscribe”.
+Secondly, if you watch this on YouTube, head above and hit “Subscribe.”
 If you subscribe, you will get a video like this every couple of days where I talk about tips and tricks on overcoming injury and pain.

 Thirdly, head down below hit “Like,” and leave me a question or comment.